ccbogel/QualCoder/README.md

 ### Prerequisites
-You will need to have a python3.6 or newer version installed and a 64 bit VLC player installed.
+You will need to have a python3.7 (Updated requirement from 2 Nov 2022) or newer version installed and a 64 bit VLC player installed.
 Optional: ffmpeg installed for speech to text and waveform image.

 ### Windows